forcedotcom/sfdx-scanner/docs/_articles/en/scanner-commands/run.md

 ## sfdx scanner:run
 Scan a codebase with a selection of rules.
 You can scan the codebase with all the rules in the registry, or use parameters to filter the rules based on rulename, category, or ruleset.

-You can specify the format of the output, such as XML or Junit.
+You can specify the format of the output as XML, Junit, CSV or table.
 You can print the output to the console (default) or to a file using the ```--outfile``` parameter.

 ## Usage